 - How would you describe the didactic teaching program?

 - Are lectures spread out during the week or packed into one afternoon session?

 - What one change would you make to the training program?

 - How extensive are the training experiences in the ICU, ie. Swan-Ganz, vent management, codes?

 - What is the scope of surgical training?
-Is it possible to gain credentialling to perform c-sections and vasectomies?
+Is it possible to gain credentialing to perform c-sections and other procedures?

 - Does the FP resident maintain the role of primary physician when specialists are consulted?

 - What is the level of participation with the administrative aspects of the program?

 - What are you looking for when you rank candidates?